chapel-lang/chapel/modules/standard/Socket.md

 **Parameters**

 ```
-- socket : TCPListener|TCPConn|UDPSocket - socket object to be bound
+- socket : tcpListener|tcpConn|udpSocket - socket object to be bound
 - addr: contains address info about where to bind the socket.
 - reuseaddr: Boolean - optional parameter, default value = true
 ```

 Bind is responsible for binding any socket to a specified address and port.
-Here the socket can be anything either a UDP or a TCP Socket. listen under the hood will can in bind to bind `TCPListener` to address and port.
-With either TCPConn or UDPSocket that isn't a requirement as the system assigns any free port and localhost address to them by default.
+Here the socket can be anything either a UDP or a TCP Socket. listen under the hood will can in bind to bind `tcpListener` to address and port.
+With either tcpConn or udpSocket that isn't a requirement as the system assigns any free port and localhost address to them by default.

-While `TCPConn` is in a connected state when they are created `UDPSocket` are connectionless they are just waiting for the user to use them for sending and receiving purpose only.
-But for sending and receiving purpose user might require a socket to have a known address that is when bind will be useful for `UDPSocket`.
+While `tcpConn` is in a connected state when they are created `udpSocket` are connectionless they are just waiting for the user to use them for sending and receiving purpose only.
+But for sending and receiving purpose user might require a socket to have a known address that is when bind will be useful for `udpSocket`.

 ## Data transfer on UDP